docknetwork/crypto-wasm-ts/README.md

 attributes and disclose those attributes while creating a proof.
 Other is to have certain attribute in the credential specify which attribute indices that are N/A and always reveal this attribute.
 A complete example of the latter is shown in this [test](tests/composite-proofs/variable-number-of-messages.spec.ts).

-##### Multiple BBS+ signatures
+##### Multiple BBS signatures

 A complete example is shown in this [test](tests/composite-proofs/many-bbs-signatures.spec.ts).

-Proving knowledge of 2 BBS+ signature over the attributes and only disclosing some attribute and proving equality of 1 attribute without disclosing it.
-Say there are 2 credentials and hence 2 BBS+ signatures.
+Proving knowledge of 2 BBS signature over the attributes and only disclosing some attribute and proving equality of 1 attribute without disclosing it.
+Say there are 2 credentials and hence 2 BBS signatures.
 One credential has 5 attributes: SSN, first name, last name, email and city and the other has 6 attributes name, email, city, employer, employee id and SSN and in that order.
 The prover wants to prove that he has those 2 credentials, reveal his employer name and prove that SSN in both credentials is the same without revealing the SSN.